This post may contain affiliate links. See my disclosure policy.

 The more I make, the more I fall in love with meatballs.
 Easy to make, delicious to eat, and so versatile.
 Sweet, savory, simple, or complicated, make your own meatballs with ground beef or ground turkey (as I did in this recipe) and call it dinner.

-Today I’m excited to share with you this Easy Hawaiian meatballs recipe.
-Served with a sweet pineapple teriyaki sauce, these delicious Hawaiian meatballs are fantastic as a quick snack, main dish, appetizer, potluck recipe, and are always guaranteed to be a family favorite over at my house.
+Today, I’m excited to share this Easy Hawaiian meatball recipe with you.
+Served with a sweet pineapple teriyaki sauce, these delicious Hawaiian meatballs are fantastic as a quick snack, main dish, appetizer, or potluck recipe, and are always guaranteed to be a family favorite over at my house.
 Serve with all your favorite side dishes, a humble bowl of white or brown rice, or wrapped in lettuce wraps.

 RELATED >> Thai Meatball Lettuce Wraps with Tangy Cabbage Slaw